-Welcome to the second feature in the Horizons series, ‘Trailblazing Next Gens’.
+Welcome to the first feature in the Horizons series, ‘Trailblazing Next Gens’.

 Welcome to the first article of Horizon’s new series ‘Trailblazing Next Gens’, in which they will be exhibiting Next Gens who are leading the way in their chosen fields.
 Their first interview is with Manfred Mautner Markhof, an eco-entrepreneur who proved the compatibility of sustainability and financial success in the field of agriculture through his Aquaponics business.

 I launched BLÜN, an Aquaponics business, in Vienna in September 2017.
 It took 3 years of intense research before I could truly enter the industry.
 In the end I sold the company for a 200% return on investment less than a year later.

 What exactly is Aquaponics?